teeeeeegz/focused-work/_pages/presskit.md

 > Each task, such as studying, coding, and content writing, could be structured as; a 5-minute Planning stage, two 45-minute Focused Work stages, with a 10-minute Break stage in the middle

-Every session helps you remain self-accountable by asking what will you focus on, and reminds you to maintain focus.
+Every session helps you remain self-accountable by asking what will you focus on, and reminds you to maintain your focus.

 ## Core Features

 - **Focus Sessions** Create structure for your tasks with Focused Work, Planning, and Break stages.
 - **Customise each Session** Reorder stages, adjust their length, and add quick notes.
 - **Self-accountability** Each session begins by asking what will you focus on, and remains on-screen.
-- **Simple design** See your focus and current stage at a glance, with an always-on countdown timer.
+- **Simple design** See your focus and current stage at a glance, with an always-on Count Down or Count Up timer.
 - **Focus Reminders** Avoid distractions by being reminded to stay focused during each session.
 - **Estimated finish time** Quickly see each session's finish time, to squeeze in an extra task.
 - **Productivity Dashboard** Track your productivity goals and build a daily focus streak.
-- **Session Reflection** Rate sessions, and add short notes to remember good and bad habits.
+- **Session Reflection** Rate sessions.
+Add short notes to remember good and bad habits.
+- **Session Alerts across all devices** Start a focus session on Mac and continue receiving alerts on iPhone, iPad, and Apple Watch.
 - **Widgets** Quickly start a new session, view the countdown timer, and see your goal progress.
-- **Dark Mode** Quickly start a new session, view the countdown timer, and see your goal progress.
 - **Optimised for iPadOS and macOS** Quickly start favourite sessions from the Sidebar, and use Keyboard Shortcuts.
 Connect a Magic Trackpad or Magic Mouse for a pleasant touch-less experience.
+- **Siri Shortcuts** Start a focus session with Siri and chain multiple Shortcut automations that adjust your environment for focusing.
+- **Shortcut Triggers** Automatically trigger Shortcuts while you progress through a focus session and its stages.
+Session Start/Finish, Stage Start/End.
 - **More Best in Class platform features** Dynamic Type accessibility support.
 Low Power Mode awareness for iPhone.
+Dark Mode for night owls.
 - **Toggl Integration** Track time once by logging stages.
 Assign Projects and Tags.
 Create common presets.
 - **Productivity Export** Review all completed Focus Sessions in a simple CSV format.
 Analyse breadcrumbs such as when sessions were started, completed, and other events including how often stages were paused, skipped, or restarted.
 - **iCloud Syncing** Move between iPhone, iPad, and Mac.
 Created sessions and productivity history are synced between devices with the same Apple ID.